Risk

 Sales 101 for security professionals

 How can you get better at asking for a budget?
-The first step is listening to your colleagues' concerns.
+Below are some strategies that will make you better at sales:

-3. Connect with your audience: Often security pros make a rational argument for their budget, but they neglect the necessary emotional connection with their audience.
+4. Connect with your audience: Often security pros make a rational argument for their budget, but neglect an emotional connection with their audience.
+Remember: most people make decisions based on emotional connections.
 Make an effort to get to know the people you’re talking to.
 Build your influence with leadership and colleagues.
 When leadership trusts you, they’re more likely to invest in your budget.

-6. Use risk analysis to convey key information: Risk is dynamic and changes all the time.
-Using risk analysis to convey importance, priority, relevance can help you with the rational part of the conversation, however sales isn’t alway rational.
-Remember most people make decisions based on an emotional connection, i.e. they remind you of their friend in college, they trust you, etc. Don’t strictly rely on information, build those relationships.
+7. Use risk analysis to convey key information: Risk is dynamic and changes all the time.
+Using risk analysis to convey importance, priority, relevance can help you with the rational part of the conversation.
+Use the insights gathered from your security risk assessment software to illustrate your point.

 Businesses do see security’s value - they just need a reminder

-If you're tempted to respond to this blog post by saying “well, businesses just don’t value security” that argument no longer makes sense.
+If you're tempted to respond to this blog post by saying “well, businesses just don’t value security,” that’s not true.
+We saw how quickly security’s stock can rise a few years ago, during the COVID-19 pandemic.

-We saw physical security’s stock rise recently.
-During the pandemic, businesses realized there was a need for improved security, new technology, and more officers.
-As a result, budgets spiked and security officer salaries rose.
+During lockdown, businesses realized there was a need for improved security, new technology, and more guards.
+As a result, budgets spiked and security guard salaries rose.
+Leadership valued security to guard empty sites and keep personnel safe.

 In other words, it’s not that your organization doesn’t value security, it’s that you haven’t convinced your company to spend money on security.
-It’s your job to make leadership care, and you have more power to do that than you think.
+It’s your job to make leadership care about security, and you have more power to do that than you think.
 You just have to change the way you ask for funding.

 Are you ready to improve your organization’s risk management?